 One of my favorite quotes is: “Get going, get better.”

-Below I’m sharing a detailed tutorial about how to start an ecommerce store with dozens of products in under 30 minutes.
+Below I’m sharing a detailed tutorial about how to set up a Shopify store with dozens of products in under 30 minutes.
 It won’t be perfect, but it’ll be exactly what you need to get started.

 In this article, we’ll build a full women’s jewelry shop that sells various accessories.
-I strongly suggest that you follow the guide as it is written and try implementing additional features and ideas after you know how to launch a Shopify store.
+I strongly suggest that you follow the guide as it is written and try implementing additional features and ideas after learning how to start a Shopify business.
 As a side note, we also have a free dropshipping tutorial if you’re looking to jump right into product research.
+And we did a video on some of the most popular ecommerce terms beginners need to know, to get started.
+Understanding these terms will help you better navigate the tutorial below.

-How to Launch an Online Store: Set up a Shopify Store With Oberlo (~ 5 Minutes)
+How to Build a Shopify Store: Creating a Shopify Store With DSers (~ 5 Minutes)

 Decide On A Business Name